Lukas Savickas

-Lukas Savickas (born 12 April 1990) is a Lithuanian politician currently serving as the Minister of Economy and Innovation since December 2024.
-A member of the Union of Democrats "For Lithuania", he has also been a Member of the Seimas since November 2020 and previously served as an adviser to the Prime Minister of Lithuania.
+Lukas Savickas (born 12 April 1990) is a Lithuanian politician currently serving as the Minister of Energy since July 2026.
+A member of the Union of Democrats "For Lithuania", he has also been a Member of the Seimas since November 2024 and previously served as an adviser to the Prime Minister of Lithuania.

 Early life and education

 Savickas was born in Vilnius, Lithuania.
 He graduated from the University of York in 2011 with a Bachelor of Arts in Politics and International Relations.
 He later obtained a master's degree in European Public Affairs from Maastricht University in 2012.

 Early career

 After completing his studies, Savickas interned at the Permanent Representation of Lithuania to the European Union in 2012.
 He participated in "Create for Lithuania," a program aimed at attracting young professionals to the public sector.
 Additionally, he led the Investment Environment Improvement Group at "Invest Lithuania," working to enhance the country's appeal to foreign investors.